Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 In this example the custom text color is set to black.

 ## Included
+**Fonts**

+I include a pack of truetype fonts that make things more XP like which I got from [rozniak's](https://github.com/rozniak/xfce-winxp-tc) winxp total conversion.
+Just drop them wherever your distro keeps your true type fonts and change the fonts.

+### Tools
 This repo comes with some other handy scripts beyond the color converter for you to use or not, up to you.
 They are in the tools folder

 **Magick_HEX_to_HSL_converter**